DuLab-SYSU/Cov_Spatial/README.md

 **Cov_Spatial** provides the code and data necessary to reproduce the analyses presented in the article:

-*“Spatio-temporal dispersal patterns of SARS-CoV-2 in mainland China following the COVID-19 response adjustment.”*
+*“Spatio-temporal dispersal patterns of SARS-CoV-2 in the Chinese mainland following the COVID-19 response adjustment.”*

 ---

 ## 🧩 Overview

-This repository contains scripts and metadata used to investigate the spatial and temporal dynamics of SARS-CoV-2 transmission in the mainland of China following the COVID-19 response adjustment.
+This repository contains scripts and metadata used to investigate the spatial and temporal dynamics of SARS-CoV-2 transmission in the Chinese mainland following the COVID-19 response adjustment.
 The analyses integrate genomic, epidemiological, and mobility data to explore viral importation, interprovincial transmission, and the predictors influencing the viral transmission.

 ---